Bani Utbah: Bani Utbah invasion of Bahrain (1783)

-Bani Utbah led by many clans along with Ahmed ibn Muhammad ibn Khalifa and Salama bin Saif Al Bin Ali invaded and conquered Bahrain in 1783.
-Bahrain is ruled by the Bani Utbah House of Khalifa ever since.
+The Bani Utbah led many clans along with Ahmed bin Muhammad bin Khalifa and Salama bin Saif Al Bin Ali invaded and conquered Bahrain in 1783.
+Bahrain has been ruled by the Bani Utbah House of Khalifa ever since.

 On 17 May 1783, war broke out between the Al Bin Ali clan and the army of Nasr Al-Madhkur.
 Zubarah was originally the center of power of the Al Bin Ali Bani Utbah clan, which ruled Zubarah and are the original dominant clan in Zubarah.
 About 2,000 Persian troops arrived in Bahrain by December; they then attacked Zubarah on 17 May 1783.
 After suffering a defeat, the Persians withdrew their arms and retreated to their ships.
 An Utub naval fleet from Kuwait arrived in Bahrain the same day and set Manama ablaze.
 The Persian forces returned to the mainland to recruit troops for another attack, but their garrisons in Bahrain were ultimately overrun by the Utub.

-It is well known that the strategist of this battle was Shaikh Nasr Al-Madhkur; his sword fell into the hands of Salama Bin Saif Al Bin Ali after his army collapsed and his forces were defeated.
+Shaikh Nasr Al-Madhkur was the strategist of the battle; his sword fell into the hands of Salama Bin Saif Al Bin Ali after his army collapsed and his forces were defeated.

-The Utub under the leadership of Shaikh Ahmad bin Mohammed Al Khalifa and his subjects in Zubarah, Qatar, conquered and expelled the Persians from Bahrain after defeating them in the battle of Zubarah that took place in the year 1782 between the people of Zubarah and the Army of Nasr Al-Madhkur Ruler of Bahrain and Bushire.
-The Bani Utbah was already present at Bahrain at that time, settling there during summer season and purchasing date palm gardens.
+The Utub under the leadership of Shaikh Ahmad bin Mohammed Al Khalifa and his subjects in Zubarah, Qatar, conquered and expelled the Persians from Bahrain in 1782 after defeating them in the battle of Zubarah between the people of Zubarah and the Army of Nasr Al-Madhkur.
+The Bani Utbah were already present at Bahrain at that time, settling there during summer season and purchasing date palm gardens.

+Battle of Khakeekera (1811)

+In 1811, the confederation was involved in a battle against Rahmah ibn Jabir al-Jalhami, who was preparing to invade Bahrain via Al Khuwayr, Qatar in the service of the Emirate of Diriyah.
+The battle ended in a victory for the Utub.